 There is a new journal display with soft seating available for those who would like a more relaxed reading area.
 This is located in the main reading room to the left of the entrance.
-On weekdays, there will be the day's issue of The Times and The Guardian available to read.
+On weekdays during Full Term, there will be the day's issue of The Times and The Guardian available to read.
+(During Vacation there will only be The Times Monday to Friday.)
 Here also is the Oxford Authors' display - see what books present and past law faculty members have had published recently, either as authors or editors.

-Nearby is a new long desk with a number of Quick Search terminals to search the catalogue, one Library Computer, and the Reader Printer for printing from microfilm or fiche.
+Nearby is a new long desk with a couple of Quick Search terminals to search the catalogue, one Bodleian Library Computer, and the Reader Printer for printing from microfilm or fiche.